 - Writing speech and action tag lines.

-- Revealing Character through
+- Revealing Character through dialogue (Showing not telling)

 - Giving each character a distinct voice.

 - Beginning your story – grabbing the reader’s attention.